jeff-follestad/Refactoring/README.md

 * WHEN one views the heading attributes, THEN they fall in sequential order.

 * WHEN one views the title element, THEN they find a concise, descriptive title.

-The site's links all function correctly; CSS selectors and properties are consolidated and organized to follow semantic structure; the site's CSS file is properly commented.

 ## Website
 https://jeff-follestad.github.io/Refactoring/